mahalamohit/Notes/Client Interview.md

 4. Headphone ecommerce platform
 	* Client is a online headphone selling website in USA.
 	* Business requirement of the project is to create website pages and update the shipment status and tracking number.
-	* Designed popup windows, menus, and footer based on figma designes provided by client using tailwind and custom css.
+	* Designed popup windows, menus, and footer based on figma designs provided by client using tailwind and custom css.
 	* Used ocapi to update the shipping status and tracking number custom attribute.
 	* A job was created to send shipment status email, which is triggred using ocapi.
 	* This implementation helped them to track their customer's product location.